Thought: Thought experiments

 Thought experiments involve thinking about imaginary situations, often with the aim of investigating the possible consequences of a change to the actual sequence of events.
-It is a controversial issue to what extend thought experiments should be understood as actual experiments.
+It is a controversial issue to what extent thought experiments should be understood as actual experiments.
 They are experiments in the sense that a certain situation is set up and one tries to learn from this situation by understanding what follows from it.
 They differ from regular experiments in that imagination is used to set up the situation and counterfactual reasoning is employed to evaluate what follows from it, instead of setting it up physically and observing the consequences through perception.
 Counterfactual thinking, therefore, plays a central role in thought experiments.

 The Chinese room argument is a famous thought experiment proposed by John Searle.
 It involves a person sitting inside a closed-off room, tasked with responding to messages written in Chinese.
 This person does not know Chinese but has a giant rule book that specifies exactly how to reply to any possible message, similar to how a computer would react to messages.
 The core idea of this thought experiment is that neither the person nor the computer understands Chinese.
 This way, Searle aims to show that computers lack a mind capable of deeper forms of understanding despite acting intelligently.

 Thought experiments are employed for various purposes, for example, for entertainment, education, or as arguments for or against theories.
 Most discussions focus on their use as arguments.
 This use is found in fields like philosophy, the natural sciences, and history.
 It is controversial since there is a lot of disagreement concerning the epistemic status of thought experiments, i.e. how reliable they are as evidence supporting or refuting a theory.
 Central to the rejection of this usage is the fact that they pretend to be a source of knowledge without the need to leave one's armchair in search of any new empirical data.
 Defenders of thought experiments usually contend that the intuitions underlying and guiding the thought experiments are, at least in some cases, reliable.
 But thought experiments can also fail if they are not properly supported by intuitions or if they go beyond what the intuitions support.
 In the latter sense, sometimes counter thought experiments are proposed that modify the original scenario in slight ways in order to show that initial intuitions cannot survive this change.
 Various taxonomies of thought experiments have been suggested.
 They can be distinguished, for example, by whether they are successful or not, by the discipline that uses them, by their role in a theory, or by whether they accept or modify the actual laws of physics.